 Among these Risk factors for suicide are:

-More males commit suicide than females, whereas more females tend to attempt suicide than males.
+More males commit suicide than females whereas more females tend to attempt suicide than males.
 1,15

-The risk for suicide increases with age: the risk in men peaks at age45 and in women at age 55.
-Suicide rates among young people,especially in the 15-24 age bracket, are on the increase.
+The risk for suicide increases with age: the risk in men peaks at age 45 and in women at age 55.
+Suicide rates among young people especially in the 15-24 age bracket are on the rise.
 Suicide among males aged 25-34 years has increased by almost 30% over the past decade.
-In the USA suicide is the leading cause of death in the age group 15-24 years old, followed by motor vehicle accidentsand homicide.
-In South Africa suicide accounts for 1,3% of deaths of people in the age group15–24.9
+In the USA suicide is the leading cause of death in the age group 15-24 years old, followed by motor vehicle accidents and homicide.
+In South Africa suicide accounts for 1.3% of deaths of people in the age group 15-24.9

 Social status predisposes to a greater risk of suicide.
 Gainful employment generally protects against suicide.
 Suicide is higher among the unemployed.
-The suicide rate increases during economic recessions and times of high unemployment, and decreases during times of high employment.
+The suicide rate increases during economic recessions and times of high unemployment and decreases during times of high employment.
 Physicians are traditionally at a greater risk of committing suicide than non-physicians and the general population.
-Physicians who commit suicide are said to have a history of mental illness, in addition to their professional, personal and family difficulties.
-Specialties with high suicide risk are musicians, dentists, nurses, socialworkers, artists, mathematicians, scientists and police officers.
-Other sources cite that psychiatrists, ophthalmologists and anaesthetists also have high risk of suicide.
+Physicians who commit suicide are said to have a history of mental illness, in addition to their profession, personal and family difficulties.
+Specialties with high suicide risk are musicians, dentists, nurses, social workers, artists, mathematicians, scientists and police officers.
+Other sources cite that psychiatrists, ophthalmologists and anesthetists are also high risked for suicide.

-Suicide is a significant public health problem, and there is a lot to learn about how to prevent it.
-One strategy is to learn about the warning signs of suicide, which can include individuals talking about wanting to hurt themselves, increasing substance use, and having changes in their mood, diet, or sleeping patterns.
-When these warning signs appear, quickly connecting the person to supportive services is critical.
-Promoting opportunities and settings that strengthen connections among people, families, and communities is another suicide prevention goal.
+Suicide is a significant public health problem and there is a lot to learn about its prevention.
+One strategy is to learn about the warning signs of suicide which can include individuals talking about wanting to hurt themselves, increased substance use and having changes in their mood, diet or sleep patterns.
+When these warning signs appear being quick to connect the person to supportive services is critical.
+Promoting opportunities and settings that strengthen connections among people, families and communities is another suicide prevention goal.

 Comprehensive school-based prevention programs can help prevent suicidal behavior (May, Sema, Hurt, &DeBruyn, 2005; Kalafat, 2003).
 Research (Haas et al., 2011; American Association of Suicidology, 1999) and experience suggest that school-based suicide prevention programs should not focus narrowly on student education and life skills training but also include the following: